dreadnought31/Automatic-Flyway-Community-CLI-Updater/README.md

    .\Flyway-autoupdater.ps1
    ```

-5. Once complete, confirm the install:
+5. Once the script completes, it will confirm the installed version, it you want to do this manually then run the below command:
    ```powershell
    D:\Flyway\flyway.cmd --version
    ```